-- 6.48 Karori Normal School is located to the north of the swimming pool carpark.
+- 6.55 Karori Normal School is located to the north of the swimming pool carpark.
 The school buildings have a primary orientation towards Donald Street.
-The character of the Site will be maintained as it is viewed from the school, with the retention of existing buildings in the eastern area of the Site adjacent to Donald Street and the retention of the vegetated quality of the Lopdell Gardens. - 6.49 From the school playground that fronts Karori Road, the Malcolm Block was visible and a prominent built feature before its recent removal.
-From here, Building B01 will be visible.
+The character of the Site will be maintained as it is viewed from the school, with the retention of existing buildings in the eastern area of the Site adjacent to Donald Street and the retention of the vegetated quality of the Lopdell Gardens. - 6.56 From the school playground that fronts Karori Road, Building B01 will be visible.
 However, given its orientation, the horizontal extent of Building B01 will not be readily apparent.
-It will be lower than the former Malcolm Block and will have a less imposing appearance.
-From this location, I consider the visual effects resulting from the change will be positive.
+For context, the former Malcolm Block was visible from this location and was a prominent and imposing built feature before its recent removal.
+From this location, I consider the magnitude of visual change will be moderate, and in the context of the landmark quality of the Site and the focus of this area of the school on active play, visual effects resulting from the change will be positive.